 Acton Academy NWA's flexible approach to learning is a great fit for many kids who need something different than the traditional school environment.
 Students who have trouble sitting still through a standard school day often flourish in our classroom, which provides space for breaks, comfortable and flexible seating, and room for individual self-regulation.

 However, schools that have adopted this learning model have noticed areas that provide challenges for the special needs student.
 Because this educational model is designed with curriculum that relies on dynamic group projects along with an environment that can be very stimulating, students that struggle with cooperation, self-regulation, and sensory issues may have special challenges in our classroom.
 We are not able to serve children with serious learning disabilities.

-We plan to open a middle school (grades six to eight), and high school (grades nine to twelve) in the future, as our older students progress through the program.
-We might end up offering a Pre-K option as well, depending on the needs of our parent community.
-Our own children are ages six and three, and we are committed and invested to ensuring that they and our community will have access to this type of schooling for their entire education.
+At this time, we plan to eventually open a middle school (grades six to eight), and high school (grades nine to twelve) in the future, as our older students progress through the program.
+Our own children are ages seven and four, and we are committed to ensuring that they and our community will have access to this type of schooling for their entire educational journey!

 Everyone develops at their own pace, so fostering a sense of curiosity and wonder in the world around them, making a habit of working letters and numbers into everyday conversation, and reading with them daily is often all they need...the rest is just, well...time and patience!
 Get your FREE Info Kit for more suggestions on how to develop simple habits that nurture their current development as well as a “Look-For” quiz to help you assess whether or not your child is ready!

 COMING FALL 2020!